300872772/COMP125-Lession5/README.md

-# COMP125-Lesson4
+# COMP125-Lesson5

-## A project to demonstrate debugging techniques for COMP125 @ Centennial
+## A project to demonstrate Working with the Document Object Model (DOM) and DHTML